necibeahat/Retrieval-Augmentation-Generation/README.md

-# Retrieval Augmentation Generation (RAG)
+# Retrieval-Augmented Generation (RAG)
-Retrieval augmented generation (RAG) model are a smart way to add a context to the LLM (pre-trained large language models).
+Retrieval-augmented generation (RAG) models are a smart way to add a context to the LLM (pre-trained large language models).
 They can help improve the quality of generated text by providing LLMs with context that comes from your own custom data.
 Using RAG leads to higher accuracy and better robustness in your text generation system.

 In this notebook, I am using Covid-19 Clinical Trial data to enhance the relevance and quality of the generated text.